 Most of the abrasive materials are composites, plastics with additives.
 Some examples are ColorFabb XT CF20, ColorFabb Bronzefill, ColorFabb Brassfill, and some glow-in-the-dark filaments.
 Always ask your filament vendor if you are not sure about filament requirements.
 A slight disadvantage of the hardened steel nozzle is that some standard materials like ABS cannot be printed as fast as with a regular nozzle.

 The Olsson Ruby nozzle

-Similarly to hardened steel nozzle, the Olsson Ruby is designed to print highly abrasive materials.
+Similarly to the hardened steel nozzle, the Olsson Ruby is designed to print highly abrasive materials.
 Since it is mostly made of brass, it retains the excellent heat conductivity and throughput of the stock brass nozzle.
 Even though the ruby gemstone is highly wear-resistant, it’s also brittle.
-If you have the Live Z adjust value set incorrectly, or if you misalign your P.I.N.D.A. probe and the nozzle hits the removable steel sheet, the nozzle may crack.
-Also, do not overtighten it during assembly (1 Nm max).
+If you have the Live Z adjust value set incorrectly, or if your PINDA probe is not set to a correct distance and the nozzle hits the removable steel sheet, the nozzle may crack.
+Also, do not overtighten it during assembly.

 0.25 and 0.6 nozzles by E3D

 Besides the standard 0.4 diameter, we are supporting 0.25 and 0.6 nozzle diameters.
 On top of that, you can always create and customize your own profiles.To achieve fine detail, you can use a 0.25mm nozzle.
 We recommend using it only for very small objects, a few centimeters in size, as the print times are considerably longer compared to 0.4mm nozzles.
 By contrast, if you want to speed up the print and the details are not as important, you can try using the 0.6 mm nozzle.